SECTION

 4. Discuss career and personal growth

 1:1 meetings are ideal for discussing your mentees' career and personal growth.
 These conversations usually happen during performance reviews, which can happen too rarely, so make sure to include them on your regular check-ins as well.
 Ask your team members about their future aspirations, progress toward their objectives, and what projects or responsibilities could help them reach their goals.
+All these elements are usually part of a thorough performance management plan.

 By being open about their career goals, you can adjust your mentees’ workload and present opportunities that might otherwise be missed.
 Keeping development on the agenda helps you spot when progress stalls, allowing you to address issues quickly before they impact performance.